DavidStevensonVtex/Linux/sed-and-awk/ch04/writing-sed-scripts.md

 Using **grep** to examine large amounts of input can be very helpful.
 Note the **phrase** script in Chapter 6 to look for occurrences of multipel words over consecutive lines.

+#### Extracting Contents of a File

+One type of application is used for extracting relevant material from a file.

+Here are two examplse: extracting a macro definition from a macro package and displaying the outline of a document.